rcos/VRCTF_RCOS/Documentation/Pausing.md

 ```
 <br><br>

 By creating a class that inherits from `PauseMenu_ButtonParent` and has a `Pressed` function we can create custom buttons.
 Just modify the array `allPauseOptions` to have a string and a class like the two shown above.
-Write the class in `StaticPausingFunction.cs` to keep it with the others
+Write the class in `StaticPausingFunction.cs` to keep it with the others.